Heisath/wdmc2-kernel/README.md

 # WD My Cloud Gen2 aka wdmc-gen2 based on Marvell ARMADA 375 ##

 * mainline kernel support
-	tested with 4.18.x / 5.6.x / 5.8.x
+	tested with 4.18.x / 5.6.x / 5.10.x
-	- device tree source
+	- device tree source ./dts/armada-375-wdmc-gen2.dts
-		armada-375-wdmc-gen2.dts
-	- kernel config
+	- kernel config for various kernels included check ./config/
-		kernel-4.18.19.config, kernel-5.6.config kernel-5.8.16.config kernel-default.config
-	- some tweaks and pointers in txt files
+	- some tweaks and pointers in txt files ./docs/
-	- build your own kernel
-		- required gcc compiler is incuded in case you need it
+	- toolchain for building is included as txz ./toolchain/ you might need to install this

+* prerequisites for building
+	- `apt-get install build-essential libncurses5 u-boot-tools git libncurses-dev lib32z1 lib32ncurses5-dev flex bison debootstrap debian-archive-keyring qemu-user-static`
+	- gcc for arm eabi (need to adjust build_kernel_image.sh depending on chosen compiler)
+		- extract the gcc/glibc archive to /opt
+		- OR
+		- `apt-get install gcc-arm-none-eabi`

+* build.sh
+	- New way of building a kernel, rootfs and uRamdisk
+	- run build.sh as root (or with sudo)
+	- possible parameters are:
+		- `--release {debianrelease}` to select the debian release to use as rootfs
+		- `--root-pw {rootpw}` to select root pw for new rootfs
+		- `--hostname {host}` to select hostname for new rootfs
-		- edit build_kernel_image.sh , adjust KERNEL_VERSION to match desired kernel version from kernel.org
+		- `--kernel {version}` to select kernel version to build
-		- run build_kernel_image.sh
+		- `--kernelonly` to only build the kernel (without uRamdisk and rootfs)
+		- `--rootonly` to only build the rootfs (without kernel and uRamdisk)
+		- `--nokernel` to only build the rootfs + uRamdisk
+		- `--noinitramfs` to build kernel and rootfs without uRamdisk
+		- `--changes` to pause and wait for changes in the rootfs before unmounting and packaging (this allows you to do customization)
+		- if a parameters is not given, the default value is used.
+Check in build.sh for default and other usage
+	- if building a rootfs build.sh will include the tweaks from ./tweaks/  You can adjust fstab and various other stuff there

-		- the script will:
+	- Depending on the selected actions the script will:
+		- for the kernel:
 			- git clone and checkout the kernel
 			- insert kernel-config and device tree into kernel
 			- try making it with menuconfig
 			- attach dtb to zImage then mkimage
-		- you have to:
-			- check the output/boot and output/modules directory for your generated files
+			- place the results in ./output/boot and ./output/modules
-			- copy/rename uImage-KERNELVERSION to /boot/uImage of your boot partition
+		- for the rootfs:
+			- use debootstrap to generate a debian rootfs in ./output/rootfs/
+			- apply the tweaks and setup some useful programs via apt
+			- copy the results from kernel making into the right folders (boot and lib)
+			- if building initramfs is enabled it will also:

-	- build_initramfs.sh
+				- run build_initramfs.sh in the chroot and generate a new uRamdisk
+			- pack the rootfs into a tar.gz so you can easily extract it on your usb/hdd

+* build_initramfs.sh

 	builds a minimal initramfs.
 Can boot from kernel commandline, usb-stick 2nd partition, hdd 3rd partition.
 	needs to be placed in /boot/uRamdisk.

        	This needs to be run on the wdmycloud.
 So to get your first boot use the uRamdisk provided!

-	- build-debian-rootfs.sh

-		You can run this script to generate a debian rootfs suitable for the wdmc.
-Best to run this in some VM (e.g. Ubuntu).
-		To change the packages, settings and default root password check in the script.
-Also change the fstab to your needs (is included in build script).

-		The script will tar.gz the rootfs so it is easy to copy and extract on the drive for wdmc.
-Remember to add the kernel and modules!

-	- build.sh

-		New combined version for building kernel, rootfs and initramfs at the same time.
-Check the script for possible parameters.
-		WIP at them moment!

-* prerequisites for building
-	- `apt-get install build-essential libncurses5 u-boot-tools git libncurses-dev lib32z1 lib32ncurses5-dev flex bison debootstrap debian-archive-keyring qemu-user-static`
-	- gcc for arm eabi (need to adjust build_kernel_image.sh depending on chosen compiler)
-		- extract the gcc/glibc archive to /opt
-		- OR
-		- `apt-get install gcc-arm-none-eabi`
+	Or use the build.sh and also create a rootfs on your Host to chroot and run this in.

 * general install instructions